react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 See [Transparent modals](#transparent-modals) for an example of how to use this hook.

+#### `useGestureHandler`

+This hook returns the pan gesture for the current Stack screen, or `null` if gestures are not supported on the platform.
+It can be used to coordinate a custom gesture with the Stack's gesture using the APIs from [`react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/gesture).

 ## Animations

 You can specify the `animation` option to customize the transition animation for screens being pushed or popped.